idio-lang/DIPS/source/implementing-idio/evaluator/evaluating-basics.rst

 ``define`` itself has a couple of forms it can be used in:

 #. :samp:`define {name} {expression}` -- for the straightforward
-   assignment/binding of :samp:`{name}` to some value
+   assignment/binding of :samp:`{name}`, a symbol, to some value resulting from the evaluation of :samp:`{expression}`

 #. :samp:`define ({name} {formals*}) {expression}` -- for the
-   definition of a function
+   definition of a function with the reultant function value assigned to :samp:`{name}`

    :samp:`{expression}` will most likely be a block: